USDA-ARS-GBRU/itsxpress/README.rst

 Dependencies
 -------------
-The software requires Vsearch, BBtools, Hmmer and Biopython.
+The software requires Vsearch, BBtools, Hmmer >= 3.1b and Biopython.
 Bioconda takes care of this for you so it is the preferred installation method.

 Usage
 ---------

 -h, --help            	Show this help message and exit.

 --fastq 				A ``.fastq``, ``.fq``, ``.fastq.gz`` or ``.fq.gz`` file.
 Interleaved
                         	or not.
+Required.

---single_end 			A flag to specify if the fastq file is inteleaved.
+--single_end 			A flag to specify that the fastq file is single-ended (not paired).
                         	single-ended (not paired).
 Default is false.

---fastq2 				A ``.fastq``, ``.fq``, ``.fastq.gz`` or ``.fq.gz`` file representing read 2, optional.
+--fastq2 				A ``.fastq``, ``.fq``, ``.fastq.gz`` or ``.fq.gz`` file representing read 2 if present, optional.

---outfile				The trimmed Fastq file, if it ends in ``gz`` it will be gzipped.
+--outfile				The trimmed FASTQ file, if it ends in ``gz`` it will be gzipped.

 --tempdir				Specify the temp file directory.
+Default is None.

 --keeptemp				Should intermediate files be kept?
+Default is false.

 --region 				Options : {ITS2, ITS1, ALL}

 --taxa					Select the taxonomic group sequenced: {Alveolata, Bryophyta,
 						Bacillariophyta, Amoebozoa, Euglenozoa, Fungi, Chlorophyta,
-						Rhodophyta, Phaeophyceae, Marchantiophyta, Metazoa, Microsporidia,
+						Rhodophyta, Phaeophyceae, Marchantiophyta, Metazoa,
 						Oomycota, Haptophyceae, Raphidophyceae, Rhizaria, Synurophyceae,
-						Tracheophyta, Eustigmatophyceae, Apusozoa, Parabasalia}
+						Tracheophyta, Eustigmatophyceae, All}.
+Default Fungi.

---log		          	Log file
+--log		          	Log file.
+Default is ITSxpress.log.

---threads		     	Number of processor threads to use
+--threads		     	Number of processor threads to use.
+Default is 1.

 Examples
 ---------

-Use case 1: Trimming the ITS2 region from a fungal amplicon sequencing dataset with forward and reverse gzipped fastq files using two cpu threads.
+Use case 1: Trimming the ITS2 region from a fungal amplicon sequencing dataset with forward and reverse gzipped FASTQ files using two cpu threads.

 .. code-block:: bash

-    itsxpress --fastq r1.fastq.gz --fastq2 r2.fastq.gz --region ITS2 --taxa Fungi \
+    itsxpress --fastq r1.fastq.gz --fastq2 r2.fastq.gz --region ITS2 \
-    --log logfile.txt --outfile trimmed_reads.fastq.gz --threads 2
+    --taxa Fungi --log logfile.txt --outfile trimmed_reads.fastq.gz --threads 2

-ITSxpress can take gzipped or ungzipped fastq files and it can write gzipped or ungzipped fastq files.
-It expects fastq files to end in : .fq, .fastq, .fq.gz or fastq.gz
+ITSxpress can take gzipped or un-gzipped FASTQ files and it can write gzipped or un-gzipped FASTQ files.
+It expects FASTQ files to end in: .fq, .fastq, .fq.gz or fastq.gz.

-Use case 2: Trimming the ITS2 region from a fungal amplicon sequencing dataset with an interleaved gzipped fastq files using two cpu threads.
+Use case 2: Trimming the ITS2 region from a fungal amplicon sequencing dataset with an interleaved gzipped FASTQ files using two cpu threads.

 .. code-block:: bash

     itsxpress --fastq interleaved.fastq.gz  --region ITS2 --taxa Fungi \
     --log logfile.txt --outfile trimmed_reads.fastq.gz --threads 2

-Use case 3: Trimming the ITS2 region from a fungal amplicon sequencing dataset with an interleaved gzipped fastq files using two cpu threads.
+Use case 3: Trimming the ITS2 region from a fungal amplicon sequencing dataset with an single-ended gzipped FASTQ files using two cpu threads.

 .. code-block:: bash

     itsxpress --fastq single-end.fastq.gz --single_end --region ITS2 --taxa Fungi \
     --log logfile.txt --outfile trimmed_reads.fastq.gz --threads 2

 Single ended data is less common and may come from a dataset where the reads have already been merged.

-Use case 4: Trimming the ITS1 region from a Microsporidia amplicon sequencing dataset with an interleaved gzipped fastq files using 40 cpu threads.
+Use case 4: Trimming the ITS1 region from a Alveolata amplicon sequencing dataset with an interleaved gzipped FASTQ files using 40 cpu threads.

 .. code-block:: bash

-    itsxpress --fastq interleaved.fastq.gz --region ITS1 --taxa Microsporidia \
+    itsxpress --fastq interleaved.fastq.gz --region ITS1 --taxa Alveolata \
     --log logfile.txt --outfile trimmed_reads.fastq.gz --threads 40

 License information
 --------------------

 This software is a work of the United States Department of Agriculture, Agricultural Research Service.
 17 U.S.C.
 Section 105 states that "Copyright protection under this title is not available for any work of the United States Government".
 While I anticipate that this work will be released under a CC0 public domain attribution, only the USDA ARS Office of Technology transfer has the authority to make that determination.